-Missed diagnoses and drug errors make up bulk of primary care malpractice claimsJuly 18th, 2013 in Health /
+Missed diagnoses and drug errors make up bulk of primary care malpractice claimsJuly 18, 2013 in Medicine & Health / Health

 Missed diagnoses―particularly of cancer, heart attack, and meningitis―and drug errors make up the bulk of malpractice claims brought against doctors in primary care, finds an analysis of published data in the online journal BMJ Open.